-- Demonstrate comprehension of essay structure and incorporate academic research (academic journals, books and newspaper articles) on a variety of topics to write 1300 - 1500 word essay in the mode of analysis or argumentative essay with proper formatting (a cover page, proper heading and title, margins, indentations, and spacing), as well as a hook, thesis statement, three body paragraphs, and a concluding paragraph while avoiding plagiarism.
-(59, 61, 65, 66, 67, 70, 71, 72, 75, 76, 81) - Apply academic language to writing, avoiding words such as like, many/a lot, very/really, make, thing/stuff, get/do, kind of, firstly/secondly, But/And (at the beginning of a sentence)...
-(66, 81) - Apply advanced pre-writing (brainstorm/outline) and post-writing (editing and revising) skills (including subject/verb agreements, pronoun references, articles, determiners, quantifiers, word forms, and verb tenses), using correct mechanics and spelling.
-(61, 66, 72, 74, 76, 81, 82)
+- 1. Demonstrate comprehension of essay structure and incorporate academic research (academic journals, books and newspaper articles) on a variety of topics to write 1300 1500 word essay in the mode of analysis essay with proper formatting (in APA format) as well as a hook, thesis statement, three body paragraphs, and a concluding paragraph while avoiding plagiarism.
+(59, 61, 65, 66, 67, 70, 71, 72, 75, 76, 81) - 2.
+Write a reflective essay focused on researching and producing the research paper in LO1. - 3.
+Apply advanced pre-writing (brainstorm/outline) and post-writing (editing and revising) skills; editing includes mechanics, spelling, subject/verb agreement, pronoun references, articles, determiners, quantifiers, word forms, and verb tenses.
+Apply academic language to writing,

-- 4. Write a variety of simple, compound, complex, and compound-complex sentences using cohesive devices such as conjunctions, pronouns, repetition of keys words and phrases, transition words, and parallel structure.
+- avoiding words such as like, many/a lot, very/really, make, thing/stuff, get/do, kind of, firstly/secondly, But/And (at the beginning of a sentence)...
+(66, 81) (61, 66, 72, 74, 76, 81, 82) - 4.
+Write a variety of simple, compound, complex, and compound-complex sentences using cohesive devices such as conjunctions, pronouns, repetition of keys words and phrases, transition words, and parallel structure.
 (61, 62, 74, 81) - 5.
-Summarize and paraphrase academic passages, including author's main ideas and purpose without plagiarizing.
+Paraphrase and directly quote author's main ideas and purpose of academic passages without plagiarizing.
 (64, 65, 67, 68, 71, 76, 77) - 6.
 Demonstrate comprehension of APA style and rules and apply them accurately within the essay.
 (71, 74, 76, 78, 80) - 7.
 Understand the differences between a reliable and unreliable resource.
 (65)

-Additional or alternative writing modes can be chosen if agreed to by the director and curriculum coordinator.
-Justification beyond, the book not teaching that particular mode, will need to be provided in writing.
+\\\ Additional or alternative writing modes can be chosen if agreed to by the director and curriculum coordinator.
+Justification beyond, the book not teaching that particular mode, will need to be provided in writing. \\\